jfdzar/jfdzar.github.io/_posts/2024-12-01-building-a-second-brain.md

 > *“Writing creates new knowledge that wasn’t there before.”*

 I've noticed that writing even short notes triggers mental connections.
 That’s why I now write quick summaries and reactions even to tweets or interesting code snippets.
+Even I have tried to write small notes about books, films or events I attend.

 ## 🧪 The Power of Open Questions